 There are ways to help keep your attention focused, but considering that research says your mind has probably wandered three or four times since you’ve been reading this post, it’s not always an exact science.
 We all have different factors that play into how we pay attention.
 For instance, studies show if we’re feeling happy, we tend to notice more things, but the exact opposite occurs when we’re feeling down.

 While it seems pretty obvious, boring stuff is the worst.
 Evidence shows that we can focus our attention longer when information is presented better.
 For example, throwing a few relevant images into a text-heavy subject can be like a breath of fresh air for learners.
-John Medina notes that our brains are wired to look for patterns, and if a slide presentation matches something that the audience has seen before, attentions will stray rather quickly.
+John Medina notes that our brains are wired to look for patterns, and if a slide presentation matches something that the audience has seen before, attention will stray rather quickly.
 Taking a break for a quick quiz question or survey is a great way to refresh attention and change things up.

 Training Without Attention isn’t Learning